avigangarde/Capstone-II--Yes-bank-stock-close-price-prediction-Supervised-ML-Regression-/README.md

 We have Yes Bank monthly stock price dataset.
 It has following features (Columns):

 1)Open:  Opening price of the stock of particular month.

-2)High: It is the highest price at which a stock traded during a period.
+2)High: It is the highest price at which a stock traded during a given month period.

-3)Low: It is the lowest price at which stock traded during a period.
+3)Low: It is the lowest price at which stock traded during a given month period.

-4)Close: Closing price stock at the end of a Trading Day.
+4)Close: Closing price stock at the end of a Trading month.

-5)Date: We will use it as an index.
+5)Date:In which month and Year is given with respect the stock.

 **Conclusion derived from the project:**